 It is important to note that the burden is on the plaintiff to prove their damages.
 In most cases, the most important damage testimony will be that of a treating physician.
 What your doctors have to say about your recovery and your future prognosis can be very powerful evidence for a personal injury claim.

 Some doctors are more credible than others and in the more serious cases, defense attorneys usually hire doctors who are routinely paid for by the insurance industry.

 Those insurance defense doctors are rarely objective and almost always testify that the injured victim is either exaggerating or is not hurt as bad as suggested and that most of the medical treatment was unnecessary.

 Unfortunately there are many instances where liability is crystal clear and the damages are excessive but there is inadequate insurance to cover the tab.

-Collecting money outside of an insurance policy is extremely difficult in Texas and the ability to pay, basically means how much insurance coverage is available for the case.
+Collecting money outside of an insurance policy is extremely difficult in Texas and the ability to pay, realistically means how much insurance coverage is available for the case.

 Collecting a judgment from an individual when there is no insurance coverage is extremely difficult in Texas and in many cases, a person may be able to file bankruptcy and wipe out any judgment that may have been obtained.

 Large corporations may be self-insured and in which case, the ability to pay not be an issue for the majority of personal injury verdicts.